mabiesen/ds_percipia_project/README.md

 ## USAGE

+python cli.py runs the Program

+must add arguments appropriate to output

+see below for options

+#### HELP INFO

 -l Alt:  --list-all.
 Lists all clients and their ids.
 This option requires no arguments.
 NOTE:  All commands can use either client name or id, this is useful!

 -s Alt:  --ssh.
 Ssh into selected product.
 This option requires client and product, separated by comma